 NIGHT OF COMMUNITY

-Underwritten by the Georgia B. Lucas Foundation Fund of the Austin Community Foundation and Wells Fargo
+Sponsored by the Georgia B. Lucas Foundation Fund of the Austin Community Foundation, Wells Fargo, and Reaud Foundation

 Through the support of our underwriters and sponsors, Ballet Austin welcomes central Texas non-profit social service organizations and their clients to join us for our final dress rehearsal of each production.
 This season, we will invite 5,000 guests to attend these dress rehearsals at no charge.
 The goal of this program is to offer financially-challenged community members an opportunity to attend a live ballet performance for free.